Intelligent-CAT-Lab/AlphaTrans/README.md

 ### 1. CodeQL Database Creation & Static Analysis

-AlphaTrans requires CodeQL for database creation and static analysis.
-Please install [CodeQL CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli) and then follow the steps below:
+AlphaTrans requires [CodeQL CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli) for database creation and static analysis.
+We already install CodeQL using Docker.
+We also clone the [vscode-codeql-starter](https://github.com/github/vscode-codeql-starter) repository required for executing CodeQL queries.
+Please follow the steps below to create project database and execute queries:

-1. Clone the [vscode-codeql-starter](https://github.com/github/vscode-codeql-starter) repository into the root directory of this repository.
-Pull the `ql` submodule of this repository as directed in the README of the repository.
-2. Place the project in `<project_directory>`.
-The `<project_directory>` can be `java_projects/original_projects`.
+1. Place your Java project in `<project_directory>`.
+The `<project_directory>` can be `java_projects/original_projects` in AlphaTrans root.
-3. Create project database with CodeQL.
+2. Create project database with CodeQL.
 Please see `create_database_java` function in [`setup.sh`](/setup.sh) as reference.
-4. Copy all the contents of the [`queries`](/queries/) directory into the `vscode-codeql-starter/codeql-custom-queries-java` directory. `cd` into this directory and execute `bash simplify_script.sh <project_name> <project_name>`.
-Again, change the project name based on your new project.
+3. We have already copied all CodeQL files from [`queries`](/queries/) directory into the `vscode-codeql-starter/codeql-custom-queries-java` directory. `cd` into this directory and execute `bash execute_codeql_queries.sh <project_name> <database_name> <output_path>`.
+Please see [`run.sh`](/queries/run.sh) for reference.
-5. Once all queries are executed, query outputs will be stored under `data/query_outputs_decomposed_tests`.
+4. Once all queries are executed, query outputs will be stored under `data/<output_path>`.

 ### 2. Program Transformation
 Execute the following from the root directory of the repository to perform program transformation on the projects.